Last Updated on: 26th November 2021, 09:45 am

 If your artwork has a negative space, empty areas in the design showing the fabric, it is better to fill them with another color or the one that matches the product.

-You need to adopt the design or artwork in terms of shapes instead of drawings or any kind of outline.
+You need to adapt the design or artwork in terms of shapes instead of drawings or any kind of outline.

 Every artwork has a certain thickness requirement that highlights its colors.
 Letters have a certain thickness and height to display a 3D look.